symlynX/secure-email/README.md

 <a name="retroshare"></a>Retroshare
 -----------------------------------------------------------

-Retroshare is a complex and somewhat confusing application that provides forums, subscription channels, file sharing, chats and a mail interface that looks very familiar to traditional email users.
+[Retroshare](http://retroshare.sourceforge.net) is a complex and somewhat confusing application that provides forums, subscription channels, file sharing, chats and a mail interface that looks very familiar to traditional email users.
 In practice it is an impressive one stop shop for peer-to-peer group collaboration where everything is end-to-end encrypted and forward secret where applicable.

 Retroshare has no relay network, so it operates its own distributed hashtable from each node.
 This means it has the typical deficits of P2P technology: slow and continously making use of power and bandwidth.
 It also deficits in metadata protection since nodes typically interact directly with other nodes, thus exposing the social graph.
 All of these problems can be solved by combining Retroshare with a Tor hidden service.
 In that case the built-in DHT is disabled and Retroshare operates on top of Tor's public-key routing infrastructure.
+This set-up has been done before, but it isn't documented.
+Retroshare developers have promised to support it officially.

 One annoying bug still persists: When connecting a Retroshare node using the TLS protocol, a certificate is returned that exposes the user name provided by its user.
 This means you should always use a pseudonym you have never used in any other context before to avoid getting socially graphed.